Chichester boat sales office now open! Read more.

 Pontoon boats

-Whilst pontoon boats are very popular in the United States of America, you’re unlikely to see many of them in the UK.
+Whilst pontoon boats are very popular in the US, you’re unlikely to see many of them in the UK.
 The large flat deck is mounted on two long air-filled tubes called pontoons.
 Some models may have a third tube located under the centre of the boat.
 The most common use for pontoon boats is leisurely cruising on lakes and inland waters throughout the US.

 Fishing boats